DSL 2.0 Specification

 # This executes an instance of $template which is called "<entry-instance>"entry-instance: $template # name of a Component or Workflow templateexecute: # an array with exactly 1 entry- target: <entry-instance> # which instance of a Template to execute.# In this scope there is only <entry-instance>args:$paramName: $value # one for each parameter of the template that# the "target" points to

-field receives the name of a Template and creates an instance of it called <entry-instance>
+The entry-instance field receives the name of a Template and creates an instance of it called <entry-instance>.

 - must provide values for any parameters in the child